 One of the first non book items I made was some storage boxes.
 I sort of worked them out myself and found all sorts of problems to get them to work well.
 I then received a copy of Boxes for Books by Library of Congress USA preservation Department, a loose leaf ring binder publication.
-This box is one listed there as a book box.
 I made a few boxes then and they have served me well for storage of all sorts of pamphlets and ephemera.
 Times gotten on and I find I have needed some more so I decided on a batch of 18.
 Why 18?
 Because it matched the amount of board available!.
-I have a large roll of green cloth I bought many years ago so it was logical to continue using it..
-But my skills have increased since the earlier lots and my understanding of the processes listed in the Boxes for Books.
+I have a large roll of green cloth I bought many years ago so.
+But my skills have increased since the earlier lots and my understanding of the processed listed in the Boxes for books.
 I have a couple of 30mm thick laminate benchtop for the size of the box, about 10mm bigger than A4 in length and width and use that as the base patterns.
 I also allow the case to be 5mm longer and wider than the standard so it looks like the squares on a book when its finished.
 That also makes it easier to open.
-Along the way, I find some things prove to be useful to improve the finish.
-But I am always in trouble on a big job like this because I can keep my hands clean when I glue up one section.
+Along the way some things prove to be useful to improve the finish.
+I am always in trouble on a big job like this because I can keep my hands clean when I glue up one section.
 When I repeat it 20 times, I seem to get a bit of glue on my fingertips, and next thing I know glue is working its way up my fingers, across my palms and all across the job.
 So I have to be really careful with glue amounts and cleanliness.

 Also on this batch, I managed to get the repeated measurements of the boards right, making the right spacers (gauges) for a variety of measurements, getting it square and exact.
 Nothing improves cutting technique like 60 pieces this big and 30 pieces that big.
 I am not yet perfect but a lot better.
 Precision makes the boxes which stay shut without a tie to hold them.